14H034160212/Hackerrank/README.md

 ### Step 1
 Detect the index of two elements that the value are different.
 ### Step 2
 when there is a position satisfy the step 1, then look at whether there is palindrome between i+1 and j.
 If it is palindrome, then delete the element i, otherwise delete the element j.
+For example, aaab, b will be removed and abab, a will be removed.

 Refer to https://github.com/charles-wangkai/hackerrank/blob/master/palindrome-index/Solution.java